Learning the Crystal Structure Genome for Property Classification: Results and discussion

-Next, we ask a more challenging question---is it possible to distinguish between materials exhibiting trigonal and hexagonal cells?
-We find that given only the three reciprocal lattice basis vectors without diffraction intensity values, the model achieves an area under the receiver operating characteristic curve (ROC-AUC, later referred to as AUC) of 0.87.
+Next, we ask a slightly more challenging question---is it possible to distinguish between materials exhibiting trigonal and hexagonal cells?
+Since this is a binary classification task, we use the area under the receiver operating characteristic curve (ROC-AUC, later referred to as AUC) as the performance metric.
+The AUC is a value between 0.5 and 1.0, which indicates the model's ability to distinguish a positive case from a negative one.
+We find that given only the three reciprocal lattice basis vectors without diffraction intensity values, the model achieves an AUC of 0.87.
 However, once we unmask the diffraction intensity of the three points, the AUC value increases to 0.94.
-As we further increase the number of diffraction points (with intensity) from $n=3\rightarrow27$, deepKNet performance significantly improves.
+As we further increase the number of diffraction points (with intensity) from $n=3\rightarrow27$, the model performance significantly improves.
 It distinguishes between the trigonal and hexagonal systems with an $\mathrm{AUC}=0.97$.
-The results here show that primarily the diffraction intensity $I$ plays a significant role for our classification model, which is an advantage of using 3D features over projected 2D patterns \cite{ziletti2018insightful}.
-The amount of momentum space knowledge ($n$) plays a secondary role and is explored in more detail next.
-Therefore, we always include the diffraction intensity information in the remaining classification tasks.
+The results here primarily show that the spatial distribution of diffraction intensity $I$ could further distinguish crystal structures with high similarity, which is an advantage of using 3D features over projected 2D patterns \cite{ziletti2018insightful}.
+Therefore, we include diffraction intensity information in the following property classification tasks.